ColdWave-Stuidos/Survivors_Clone/README.md

 - Added a health bar and the player can now visually lose health.
 - Added a timer to show how long you have been in the game.
 - Added a GUI for what items the player currently has collected.
+- Added additional enemies:
+	- Kobold (Strong)
+	- Cyclops
+	- Juggernaut
+	- Amoeba (This game's version of the Reaper)

 ### Attack List
 - Ice Spear